 Pro Home 1 is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

-Our roofers work throughout the Dupage, Cook and Lake counties area, including Addison, Bensenville, Wood Dale, Elmhurst, Elk Grove Village, Aurora, Villa Park, Elgin, Arlington Heights, Naperville and many parts of Illinois.
+Our roofers work throughout the Dupage, Cook and Lake counties area, including Mount Prospect, Arlington Heights, Wood Dale, Elmhurst, Addison, Aurora, Villa Park, Elgin, Bensenville, Naperville and many parts of Illinois.
 Call us at 1-844-474-1028 today to schedule an appointment for a roofing estimate.